FritscheLab/MeetingSecretaryAI/scripts/prompt_concise.md

 **Agenda Item: Application Review — Solar-Powered Water Purification**

 The discussion centered on evaluating the innovative solar-powered purification system proposed for rural clinics.
 Key takeaways included:
-- Recognition of the system's potential environmental benefits.
+- Recognition of the system’s potential environmental benefits.
 - Concerns over seasonal energy variability and predictive modeling assumptions.
 - Agreement on the need for a revised stakeholder engagement plan.
 - Decision to request a revised proposal with improved statistical models and maintenance protocols.